Updated November 2023.

 In fact, 45.2% of the posts we updated had less than 20 visits per month pre-update.
 After the update, these posts only increased the total sum of traffic by 14.8%.
 In other words, 85.2% of the traffic increase came from posts that already had over 20 monthly visits.

-Therefore, my advice is to only update posts that previously performed well and are now steadily decaying.
+My advice is to only update posts that previously performed well and are now steadily decaying.

 Unfortunately, you’ll likely find that the majority of your posts receive very few monthly visits.
 This is particularly true for younger websites that are still building authority.
 So what should you do with them?